-A few years ago I was looking to lighten my pack weight and after skimming most other areas I was left with safety gear.
-I already had a bad experience with the BCA Shaxe in regards to finding light weight options in the safety category, so I was willing to do a lot of testing to make sure an accident wouldn’t happen again.
-I purchased several shovels that all weighed around 500g and proceeded to see which would last with real world use.
+A few years ago, I was looking to lighten my pack weight, and after skimming most other areas, I was left with safety gear.
+I already had a bad experience with the BCA Shaxe regarding finding lightweight options in the safety category, so I was willing to do a lot of testing to ensure an accident wouldn’t happen again.
+I purchased several shovels that weighed around 500g and proceeded to see which would last with real-world use.

-The Mammut Alugator Light became my overwhelming favorite out of the products I tested and I have now used this shovel for roughly 250-300 days without issue.
-For such a small, light shovel it can really hold its own and it can take a fair amount of abuse outside of the intended use.
+The Mammut Alugator Light became my favourite of the products I tested, and I have used this shovel for roughly 250-300 days without issue.
+For such a small, light shovel, it can hold its own and take a fair amount of abuse outside of the intended use.

-The Alugator Light is Mammut’s lightest avalanche shovel but it’s also tough.
-It’s made out of anodized aluminum, has a telescopic shaft with an oval profile and meets the UIAA standard for avalanche shovels.
+The Alugator Light is Mammut’s lightest avalanche shovel, but it’s also tough.
+It’s made out of anodized aluminium, has a telescopic shaft with an oval profile and meets the UIAA standard for avalanche shovels.
 The blade is small and can fit into most places that other shovels can’t.
-A lot of people bring up the small blade as a negative but I’ve always liked a smaller blade for moving snow, it wears me out slower and I’m not looking to cut and move large blocks when digging anyway.
+Many people bring up the small blade as a negative, but I’ve always liked a smaller blade for moving snow, it wears me out slower, and I’m not looking to cut and move large blocks when digging anyway.

-When it comes to digging hard snow I have had great success with this shovel.
-I’ve cut out several large, dense cornices with it and have tested on dense snowbank snow.
-The blade will twist just a little in very dense snow but it does not limit performance nor does it bend out of shape.
+When digging hard snow, I have had great success with this shovel.
+I’ve cut out several large, dense cornices with it and have tested it on dense snowbank snow.
+The blade will twist just a little in dense snow, but it does not limit performance nor bend out of shape.

-When it comes down to it there isn’t much to say about shovels, they either work or break down with real world use.
-What can be said about the Mannut Alugator Light is that it preforms extremely well for how light it is thanks to the design and materials.
-I’m nearing the amount of days when I will retire my current Alugator (it still functions as good as the first day but I keep a regular replacement schedule regardless of wear for safety gear) and I will for sure be getting another to replace it.
+What can be said about the Mannut Alugator Light is that it performs exceptionally well for how light it is, thanks to the design and materials.
+I’m nearing the number of days when I will retire my current Alugator (it still functions as well as the first day, but I keep a regular replacement schedule regardless of wear for safety gear).
+I will surely be getting another to replace it.